 Barcode Match: Another Form of Barcode Quality

-Code match is also used to confirm that the right item in the right quantity is packaged—also an important aspect of security: is the extra inclusion a counterfeit?
-When, where and how did a missing item disappear?
+Confirming the right item in the right quantity is an important aspect of security: an extra inclusion could be counterfeit.
+A missing item signals a theft.

-Barcode match technology is available in various forms: hand held PDT-based scanners, pre-packaged standalone systems with fixed mount scanners and full-blown integrations for high speed conveyor lines.
-But what is most interesting is the apparently endless ways in which it can be used.
-Packaging is probably the most common and simplest function.
-Here are some of the uses we’ve run across:
+Barcode match can be done n several ways: handheld PDT-based scanners, pre-packaged standalone systems with fixed mount scanners and integrations for high speed conveyor lines.
+Most interesting are the many ways in which it can be used.
+Packaging is the most common, simplest function.
+Here are some of other uses:

 - Parts picking for manufacturing lines

 - Price lookup at a retailer

 Barcode Match has Many Uses

 Barcode match integrates into automated systems.
 It can be a tool to assist a worker in a manual operation.
 In both applications, the logic is the same:

 - Barcode A matches the barcode B: the light stack shows GREEN and the item proceeds down the conveyor.